-Oracle's recently announced plan to acquire InQuira is raising lots of questions about the future of knowledge management (KM) and specifically whether KM is really becoming nothing
+Oracle's recently announced plan to acquire InQuira is raising lots of questions about the future of knowledge management (KM) and specifically whether KM is really becoming nothing more than a subset of CRM.

 Personally, I don’t feel that support-centric KM products are disappearing into the maw of CRM, mainly because the software products being acquired by CRM vendors have not successfully solved the KM problem.
 As I’ve reported previously in this column, self-service success is at an all-time low, and so is user satisfaction with existing KM tools.
 Support-specific KM vendors like InQuira have not been able to make a go of it on their own, rarely surpassing $25 million in annual revenue.